wjddnjs33/wjddnjs33/README.md

 Hi there, My name is Jeongwon Jo.
-I'm a newbie studying about web security and English in Korea.
-And sometimes I join in CTF or Bug Hunting.
+I'm a newbie studying about Web(Security) and English in Korea.
+And I sometimes join in CTF or Bug Hunting.
 Also, my hobbies are mainly playing game or listening to [song](http://burp.kr/).

 ---
 |Field|Target|Vulnerability|Date|State|Platform|